-1. Cover Sheet and Certification.
+- 1. Cover Sheet and Certification.
 Complete topic and subtopic fields should be included on the cover sheet.
 Designate one, and only one, topic and subtopic.
 All proposals must be electronically signed.
 If a proposer fails to disclose on the proposal cover sheet whether another Federal Agency has received this proposal (or an equivalent or overlapping proposal), the proposer could be liable for administrative, civil or criminal sanctions.
 NSF will not make awards that duplicate research funded or expected to be funded by other agencies, although in some cases NSF may fund portions of work described in an overlapping proposal provided that the budgets appropriately reduce costs and allocate costs among the various sponsors.
+NOTE: To save your data, be sure to click the "OK" button at the bottom of the screen prior to navigating away from the Cover Sheet.
+If you receive any error messages when you click "OK", you must clear all errors and re-click "OK" to save the data. - 2.
 Project Summary [One (1) page MAXIMUM].
 The Project Summary should be written in the third person, informative to other persons working in the same or related fields, and, insofar as possible, understandable to a scientifically or technically literate lay reader.
 It should not be an abstract of the proposal.
 Do not include proprietary information in the summary.